thsvr/react-recipe-tut./my-app/README.md

-## React App - Food Recipe App
+## React App - Food Recipes App

-This simple app allows users to access a list of recipes by typing a (food) keyword in an input field.
-These recipes were got by an API.
+This simple app allows users to access different recipes of food by typing the name of the food on the input search.
+The recipies was got by an API.